[Report] “Interactive Teaching” Academy: Part 6 “Course Design (Syllabus)”

 Exercise of Improving a Text Syllabus (13:30–15:30)

 Based on the points they had learned in the morning and the “Syllabus Rubric” (i.e., a tool developed at the University of Virginia to quantitatively/qualitatively assess whether a class design is centering around learning), participants worked on improving their text syllabuses.
 They thoroughly examined whether their syllabuses, from the whole picture of the course design to minute details, were appropriately designed to enhance student learning by going back and forth between individual work on improvement and group discussion.

 Improvement (15:45–16:00)

-Participants immediately reflected improvement points/plans they had realized during the morning/afternoon exercises in their syllabuses while they were still fresh in their memory.
+Participants immediately applied improvement points/plans they had realized during the morning/afternoon exercises to their syllabuses while they were still fresh in their memory.